oliversavio/oliversavio.github.io/_posts/2019-01-06-writing-spark-dataframes-to-es.md

 title:  Writing a Spark Dataframe to an Elasticsearch Index
 date:   2019-01-06 12:00:00 +0530
 categories: spark
-description: Writing Spark Dataframes to Elasticsearch Indexes.
+description: Writing a Spark Dataframe to an Elasticsearch Index
-comments: false
+comments: true
 ---

 ![Spark Dataframes to ES Index]({{ site.url }}/images/spark_es.png)

-In this post we will walk-through the process of writing a Spark `DataFrame` to an Elasticsearch index.
+In this post we will walk through the process of writing a Spark `DataFrame` to an Elasticsearch index.

 Elastic provides Apache Spark Support via [elasticsearch-hadoop][es-spark-support], which has native integration between Elasticsearch and Apache Spark.

 __Note: All examples are written in Scala 2.11 with Spark SQL 2.3.x.
-Prior experience with Apache Spark is pre-requisite.__
+Prior experience with Apache Spark is a pre-requisite.__

 ### Breakdown: